-In a robotic-assisted surgery, our surgeons use a 3-D virtual model of your knee to precisely plan your procedure.
+In a robotic-assisted surgery, our surgeons use a 3-D virtual model of your joint to precisely plan your procedure.
 They then use the system’s robotic arm during the surgery to remove diseased bone and cartilage and insert an implant.

 How Robotic Surgery Works |